-Major Issues Status Comments/Planned Action Schedule Contingency Based on the status of construction reflected in the updated station construction schedule through February 2015, the projected RSD is two months later than the FFGA date.
-There is negative schedule float of 2.0 months based on the available schedule data.
+Major Issues Status Comments/Planned Action Schedule Contingency Based on the status of construction reflected in the updated station construction schedule through August 2015, the projected RSD is five months later than the FFGA date.
+There is negative schedule float of 5.0 months based on the available schedule data.
 The minimum schedule contingency agreed to at this stage of the project is 6.0 months.
-A more accurate assessment of the schedule status will be possible after schedule updates through August 2015 are completed by SFMTA.
 The PMOC will be conducting schedule containment workshops after the program schedule is fully updated to reflect the current status of the project.
 These workshops are tentatively scheduled for November 2015.
-Cost Contingency The current Total Contingency is \$84.7 million.
+Cost Contingency The current Total Contingency is \$84.5 million.
 The FTA recommends a minimum contingency level of \$60 million.
 Technical Capacity and Capability All management positions in the organization are filled.
 The PMOC is assessing the effectiveness of the SFMTA CSP team in managing the project through routine on-site monitoring.
-Date of Next Quarterly Meeting: November 4, 2015
+Date of Next Quarter ly Meeting: November 4, 2015

 - Earned Value (EV): Not available.
 The PMOC notes that the basis for calculating earned value is under review by SFMTA.
 Earned value reporting should resume with the September SFMTA Monthly Status Report. - Planned Value: Not available.
 The PMOC notes that the basis for calculating planned value is under review by SFMTA.
-Planned value reporting should resume with the September SFMTA Monthly Status Report. - Actual Cost: \$818,772,983 an increase of \$12.39 million from June. - Cost Performance Index (CPI): Not available.
+Planned value reporting should resume with the September SFMTA Monthly Status Report. - Actual Cost: \$830,847,736 an increase of \$12.07 million from July. - Cost Performance Index (CPI): Not available.
 A value greater than 1 means that value of the work completed is more than the cost of the work (under budget) and less than 1 means that the value of the work is less than the cost of the work (over budget). - Schedule Performance Index (SPI): Not available.
 SPI greater than 1 is ahead of schedule and less than 1 is behind schedule.